charlestonsoftware/moneypress-cafepress/readme.txt

 None.
 Everything you earn through this plugin is yours, we don't siphon off any of your sales or earn anything outside of our one-time $5 license fee.

-= How do I get my Cafepress API Key? =
+= How do I get my CafePress API Key? =

 Sign up at <a href="http://developer.cafepress.com/">Developer.cafepress.com</a> and fill out the Register My Application form.
-It takes less than 5 minutes and is easier than setting up your original Cafepress store.
+It takes less than 5 minutes and is easier than setting up your original CafePress store.

+= What are the other MoneyPress plugins? =

+We offer the following MoneyPress plugins that all work to show listings from various eCommerce sites in your WordPress site via a few simple shortcodes:

+* CafePress Edition
+* Commission Junction Edition
+* eBay Edition

+Look for more editions coming soon!

 = More Info... =

-To learn more, visit our <a href="http://redmine.cybersprocket.com/projects/wpcafepress/wiki" title="MoneyPress : Cafepress Edition Knowledgebase">knowledgebase</a> or visit our <a href="http://redmine.cybersprocket.com/projects/wpcafepress/boards">Community Forums</a>.
+To learn more, visit our <a href="http://redmine.cybersprocket.com/projects/wpcafepress/wiki" title="MoneyPress : CafePress Edition Knowledgebase">knowledgebase</a> or visit our <a href="http://redmine.cybersprocket.com/projects/wpcafepress/boards">Community Forums</a>.

 == License ==